 Through knowledge and support, however, Jane firmly believes that crossing cultures and mobility can actually enhance learning.
 What began as a conversation amongst globally mobile parents and those who educate their children, quickly turned to speaking engagements and opportunities to work with schools to develop programs and policies to support globally mobile students and their families through the challenges of transition.
 Globally Grounded was born.

-Globally Grounded develops bespoke programs to educate and support the key stakeholders in a Cross Cultural Child‘s community.
-From staff training and in-house program development, keynote addresses and one-on-one support, presentations to raise awareness and workshop facilitation to develop parenting strategies, Jane has the knowledge, skills and framework to give cross cultural students, their families, and those who work with them, the greatest chance of success as they enter or re-enter another culture, whether that be domestically or internationally.
+Globally Grounded develops bespoke programs to educate and support the key stakeholders in a cross-cultural child’s community.
+From staff professional learning opportunities and in-house cultural integration policy and program development, keynote addresses and one-on-one support, presentations to raise awareness and workshop facilitation to develop parenting strategies, Jane has the knowledge, skills and framework to give cross-cultural students, their families, and those who work with them, the greatest chance of success as they enter or re-enter another culture, whether that be domestically or internationally.

-Currently based in Sydney, Australia, Jane’s work takes her around the world.
+Currently based on Garigal Land in Sydney, Australia, Jane’s work takes her around the world.

-A Board Member of Safe Passage Across Networks (SPAN)
+Director of Training and Consulting at Safe Passage Across Networks (SPAN)